Catchphrase: "He who dares, wins!" and "This time next year, we'll be millionaires."

 Flopsy: In the episode "Hole in One" he used a variant; using his parachute training to fall safely down open pub cellars.

 Inflationary Dialogue: In the episode "He Ain't Heavy, He's My Uncle", he arrives at the flat with a black eye and no money.
 He says he's been mugged by a gang of youths, but the number increases every time he tells the story.
 It turns out he lost the money playing dominoes, and then got in a punch-up with his opponent Knock-Knock over Marlene's mother.

 Suspiciously Similar Substitute: For Grandad.
 More blatant in his first few appearances, in which he was just filling the role that Grandad would have filled if not for Lennard Pearce dying, but he soon started to be portrayed as being more physically capable and less of a Cloud Cuckoolander than Grandad, along with his navy background playing a more important part in episodes.

-Closer to Earth: To much less of an extent than Raquel, though.
-She's definitely the more sensible one out of her and Rodney, but Rodney is himself generally more sensible compared to Del Boy, and Cassandra is both insanely career driven and prone to acting like a spoilt brat at times.
+Women Are Wiser: To much less of an extent than Raquel, though.
+She's definitely the more sensible one out of her and Rodney, but Rodney is himself generally more sensible compared to Del Boy, and Cassandra is both insanely career driven and prone to acting like a spoiled brat at times.